 Canticles 3:1 premiered by Ruth Carver and Brendan Bondurant at the Kansas City Guitar Society, May 26 2013

 Canticles was commissioned by Ruth Carver and Brendan Bondurant.
 Initially intended as a small song cycle of perhaps four numbers, as I read and re-read the texts in various translations, more and more individual verses added themselves to my list of candidates for inclusion.
 Eventually, I decided to make it a long-term project, adding a song here and there as time and inspiration allowed, leaving programming and order to the discretion of performers.
-The first song, Canticles 3:1, was completed in January of 2013, but the last one… who knows?
+“In my bed by night” was completed in January of 2013, and revised January 2018.

 The PDF linked above contains versions for voice (Bb3-F5) and guitar and for voice (C4-G5) and piano.
 The latter is arranged from the original guitar accompaniment.
 For transpositions of the piano version for lower or higher voice, please drop me a note through the contact form linked at left.